Kosovo Campaign Medal: Combat Zones

-Q-1: What geographic areas are considered combat zones?

-A-1: Combat zones are designated by an Executive Order from the President as areas in which the U.S. Armed Forces are engaging or have engaged in combat.
-There are currently three such combat zones (including the airspace above each):

-Arabian Peninsula Areas, beginning Jan.
+Combat zones are designated by an Executive Order from the President as areas in which the U.S. Armed Forces are engaging or have engaged in combat.
+There are currently three such combat zones (including the airspace above each):Arabian Peninsula Areas, beginning Jan.
 17, 1991—the Persian Gulf, Red Sea, Gulf of Oman, the part of the Arabian Sea north of 10° North latitude and west of 68° East longitude, the Gulf of Aden, and the countries of Bahrain, Iraq, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.

 Kosovo area, beginning Mar.
-24, 1999—Federal Republic of Yugoslavia (Serbia and Montenegro), Albania, the Adriatic Sea and the Ionian Sea north of the 39th Parallel.
+24, 1999—Federal Republic of Yugoslavia (i.e. Serbia and Montenegro), Albania, the Adriatic Sea and the Ionian Sea north of the 39th Parallel.

 Public Law 104-117 designates three parts of the former Yugoslavia as a Qualified Hazardous Duty Area, to be treated as if it were a combat zone, beginning Nov.
 21, 1995—Bosnia and Herzegovina, Croatia, and Macedonia.